maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 ### Question note ###

-Now that our question contains random numbers we need to record the actual question version seen by a particular student.
+Now that our question contains random numbers we need to record the actual question variant seen by a particular student.
 As soon as we use the `rand` function STACK forces us to add a _Question note_.
 Fill the question note in as

     \[ \int {@p@}\mathrm{d}x = {@ta@}.\]

-Two question versions are considered to be the same if and only if the question note is the same.
+Two question variants are considered to be the same if and only if the question note is the same.
 It is the teacher's responsibility to create sensible notes.

 ### Handling random variables in the Potential Response Tree ###